openstack/manila/doc/source/devref/capabilities_and_extra_specs.rst

   type in pools without regard for whether creating shares from snapshots is supported, and those shares will not support creating shares from snapshots.

+* `revert_to_snapshot_support` - indicates that a driver is capable of reverting a share in place to its most recent snapshot.
+When administrators do not set this capability as an extra-spec in a share type, the scheduler can place new shares of that type in pools without regard for whether reverting shares to snapshots is supported, and those shares will not support reverting shares to snapshots.

 Reporting Capabilities
 ----------------------